lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 # Data Ethics and Artificial Intelligence

-Automated systems that can take decisions by themselves are already everywhere.
+Automated systems, that takes decisions by themselves, are already everywhere.

-Complex machines like cars, planes, manufacturing and medical equipment need embedded chips with logic, algorithms and artificial intelligence  to operate.
+Complex machines like cars, planes, manufacturing and medical equipment use embedded chips with logic, algorithms and artificial intelligence  to operate.
 Security systems in private and public places scans video streams to find anomalies and signs of trouble.

 Digitalization moves into administration more and more, and also into creative jobs.
 Anything processing data and recognizing patterns can take advantage of information technology.